 My cello solo, Beach Music, is now published at Hal Leonard (distributor for E.B.
 Marks).
 Hear it and find link to the store here.

 July, 2017 – I completed Windy Day Poem for Soprano Saxophone and Piano, which will receive its premiere in the coming season by the commissioners: Christopher Creviston, Joseph Lulloff, Henning Schröder and David Stambler.

 I have uploaded a few new and exciting things.
 My Piano Quartet (“The River”) is finished, now with (combo of live and electronic) audio and score.
 My new arrangement of Little Suite (“The Seasons”) for small orchestra is up – live audio and score.
-And enhanced, exciting audio for the 4th movement of Symphony No. 2.
-There is score there, too.
-Ooh-aah.
-On the printed front: Metal Rites for Pierrot Ensemble is engraved, and Beach Music for solo cello is coming out soon at Hal Leonard.
+And enhanced, exciting audio for the 4th movement of Symphony No. 2, again, with score.

 Rock Formations for saxophone quartet is now available.
 Contact me if you wish to procure a score and parts.